 - Spray the air fryer basket AND the wings with a bit of cooking spray before frying.
 This step prevents sticking and helps crisp the chicken.

 - You do NOT need baking powder to get crispy air fryer wings!
 The oil and heat do the job by themselves.

 - There is also no need to preheat your air fryer.
 It heats quickly, so simply turn it on and get frying.

 - Fry the wings at a lower temperature for most of the cook time, then increase the temperature for an additional 5 minutes to make them extra crispy.

 - Don’t fail to flip the wigs at the halfway point!
 Both sides need to face the heat source for an even amount of time in order to brown and crisp evenly.

-Chicken wings are usually sold whole, and in three parts – the drummette, flat, and tip.
+Fresh chicken wings are usually sold as whole wings, and in three parts – the drummette, flat, and tip.
 It is fine to fry them that way, but to cut them down to traditional appetizer wings size: